Pilot successes

-We’re investing in pilot programs to test new technology that can help our customers manage their energy use, and in many cases, reduce their greenhouse gas (GHG) emissions.
+We’re investing in pilots to test new technology that can help our customers manage their energy use, and in many cases, help lower their emissions.
 We also test technology that can support the use of energy in new ways so we’re making more efficient use of our energy systems and infrastructure.
-Our goal: to help create a more energy-efficient, lower-carbon energy future for B.C.
+Our goal: to help create a more energy-efficient future for B.C.

-We evaluate technology in real-world conditions with eligible customers who choose to participate in exchange for financial incentives—as well as the opportunity to take advantage of innovative technologies that often have the potential to reduce their energy usage, GHG emissions and costs.
+We evaluate technology in real-world conditions with eligible customers who choose to participate in exchange for financial incentives—as well as the opportunity to take advantage of innovative technologies that often have the potential to help lower their energy usage, associated emissions and costs.

 In most cases we’re determining the average energy savings, as well as factors like reliability and ease of use.
 We also want to know how our customers feel about the technology they’ve tested, and if they’d recommend it to others.
-When a pilot program is successful, we create an ongoing program that all eligible customers can participate in.
+We rely on pilots to inform future pilots that eligible customers can participate in.

-Learn about the residential and commercial pilot programs that were successfully turned into permanent programs.
+Learn about the residential and commercial pilots that resulted in permanent programs.

 Gas heat pumps use energy to capture heat from the ambient outdoor air as an additional energy source and then transfer it indoors to provide space heating, hot water and/or ventilation.

-Participant details: 14 commercial customers in the Lower Mainland participated.
+Participant details: Fourteen commercial customers in the Lower Mainland participated.

 Results: